bile0026/minecraft_bedrock_deploy/README.md

 ```

 Set the vars as required if any are different from defaults.
 Change these in `minecraft_bedrock_deploy/defaults/main.yml`, or you could setup group_vars/host_vars if you wanted a scaled deployment to multiple servers.

+# Configurable variables
+* gamertags are case-sensitive and might contain spaces.
+Double check these careully if you want to use the whitelist.
+* as a preventative measure, whitelist is not automatically enabled if whitelist is created.
+Set the `whitelist` variable to enable it when you are sure it's correct.
+* pay attention to variables that use quote around true/false values.
+Make sure to preserve the "" or the templates may not work correctly.
+These are strings, not literal true/false values.

 ```
 # variables for server customization.
 See readme for allowed options.